apify/apify-cli/README.md

    example, this causes the actor input, as well as all other data in key-value stores, datasets or request queues to be stored in the "storage" directory, rather than on the Apify platform.

-  NOTE: You can override the default behaviour of command overriding npm start script value in a package.json file.
+  NOTE: You can override the command's default behavior by overriding the npm start script value in a package.json file.
 You can set up your own main file or environment variables by changing it.
 ```